How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 - Consultation with your treating metabolic specialist.
 The decision to prescribe Cerdelga is clinical, based on Gaucher type 1 confirmation and CYP2D6 result.
 Your specialist documents the rationale.

 - Administering facility identification.
-A Saudi tertiary metabolic or haematology centre with an importing pharmacy files on behalf of the physician.
+A Saudi Arabia tertiary metabolic or haematology centre with an importing pharmacy files on behalf of the physician.

 - SFDA named-patient application.
 Your physician or the hospital's importing pharmacy files an application with SFDA including clinical rationale, CYP2D6 status, patient identifier, product details, and chain-of-custody plan.